 Getting familiar with a new retirement plan can be daunting.
 A new interface, financial institution, menu of investment options, and documents to sign can leave do-it-yourself investors feeling overwhelmed and rushing through it.

 - How much should you contribute?
-In 2018, the IRS limit for contributions to a 401(k) or 403(b) retirement (if under age 50) is $19,500, plus a $6,500 catch-up contribution if 50+.
+In 2020, the IRS limit for contributions to a 401(k) or 403(b) retirement (if under age 50) is $19,500, plus a $6,500 catch-up contribution if 50+.
 In the vast majority of situations, maxing this out should be the goal.
 If you're not able to do this just yet, consider increasing your contribution from your last job at least 2%, especially if you received a pay increase.
 When you start a new job during the year, you need to make sure you don't inadvertently over-contribute to your 401(k).
 The IRS limits apply per individual, not per plan.

 - Should you use a Roth 401(k) if offered?
 Some 401(k) plans offer a Roth component.
 This allows participants a way to diversify their retirement savings with after-tax contributions, which can then grow tax-free if certain conditions are met.
 A Roth 401(k) could be advantageous while tax rates are low (currently scheduled to sunset in 2025), however if not part of an ongoing tax diversification strategy, it may not be worth it.